Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 If looking at the Amazon customer journey map feels overwhelming to you know that you’re not alone.
 Most E-commerce businesses will have a much less complicated customer journey to map out.

-Here is a customer journey map template for the checkout process for online shops.
+Here's a customer journey map template for the checkout process for online shops.

 Customer Journey Map Example

-In this example, you see the most important stages of the checkout process, including the technology involved, common customer frustrations, and space to include solutions to make the process smoother.
+For instance, you see the most important stages of the checkout process, including the technology involved, common customer frustrations, and space to include solutions to make the process smoother.

 For example, if a customer finds creating an account to be a barrier to checkout in the very first step - then offering a guest checkout option would be one solution for improving the customer experience.